 BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

-Compassionate and specialized support to help you heal your relationship with food.
+Compassionate and specialized support to help you understand your relationship with food, reduce stress or emotional-related eating patterns, and develop more flexibility and ease around eating.

 MAKE PEACE WITH FOOD